 The Xinja team includes experts in banking & financial services, human centred design, customer experience & marketing, and technology and operations.
 Combining experience from across these industries, ensures solutions are solid – reliable, compliant and well engineered – but also delightful 🙂

 Xinja board / board advisors

 Lindley Edwards, Chair

 Lindley has had a long career in financial services.
 She has been the Group CEO of AFG Venture Group since 2009.
-She is also a Board member for Grameen Foundation Australia and National Bank of Vanuatu as well as other boards.
+She is also a Board member for National Bank of Vanuatu, Senior Fellow of FINSA and a Fellow of the Royal Society of Arts.
 She spent a decade of her career split between Macquarie Bank and Citibank, was inducted in the Telstra Australian Business Woman Hall of Fame in 2000, and is a passionate advocate for the power of good banking and financial inclusion to bring positive social change.